kodurin/shell-scripting/README.md

 # shell-scripting

-basic scripts to help in doing day to day work
+basic scripts to help in doing day to day work with ease